Pembina Gorge

 Knife River Indian Villages National Historic Site

 Visit the 1804 meeting place of Sakakawea and Lewis and Clark.
-On the ruins of an ancient Indian village last occupied in 1845 today sits a state-of-the-art museum dedicated to preserving the culture of the Plains Indians.
-A reconstructed earthlodge contains artifacts from the Plains culture.
+On the ruins of an ancient Native American village last occupied in 1845 today sits a state-of-the-art museum dedicated to preserving Native American culture.
+A reconstructed earthlodge contains artifacts as well.

 Lewis and Clark Interpretive Center

 Stop into this world-class interpretive center along the route Lewis and Clark traveled.
-Exhibits focus on artifacts from every tribe the explorers encountered, showcasing the culture of the Mandan Indians and the winter of 1804-05.
+Exhibits focus on artifacts from every tribe the explorers encountered, showcasing the culture of the Mandan Native American tribe and the winter of 1804-05.
 Fort Mandan is two miles west of the interpretive center.

-At Fort Abraham Lincoln State Park, history goes back 300-plus years to when On-A-Slant Village was home to the Mandan Indians.
+At Fort Abraham Lincoln State Park, history goes back 300-plus years to when On-A-Slant Village was home to the Mandan Native American tribe.
 Today it's a 977-acre park on the banks of the Missouri River, and its exhibits relate to the life of the Mandans and the military history of the fort.
 Tour the home of General George and Libbie Custer and the 7th Cavalry.

 North Dakota State Capitol and Heritage Center